Fishing in Ohio: The Mad River

 Ohio's oldest trout stream is the Mad River.
 Stocking of this river began in the late 19th century with the introduction of Brook trout.
 In 1884 Rainbow trout were introduced to the stream.
 In 1931 the Ohio Department of Natural Resources (ODNR) Division of Wildlife took control of the Rainbow trout project.
 The department continued to support the project until 1984 when the state introduced Brown trout in their stead.
-Today the stream is stocked annually with 6"-8" brown trout to supplement the population.
+Today the stream is stocked annually with 12,000 brown trout measuring 6"-8" to supplement the population.

 Public access points can be found at various locations along the river which begins in Logan County near the city of Bellefontaine and runs southwest to Dayton where it flows into the Great Miami River.
-These access points are generally small and tend to be next to bridges where local roads cross the river.
+These access points are generally small and tend to be next to bridges where local roads cross the river, though several parks provide access as well.

 As there are hatches of mayflies, caddis flies, and other popular trout foods throughout the spring, summer, and fall months, fly fishing on the river is viable.
-Other popular methods of fishing include the use of in-line spinners such as Rooster Tails or Mepps, or the use of live bait rigs or Berkley Power Bait.
+Other popular methods of fishing include the use of in-line spinners or the use of live bait rigs.

 The minimum size required to keep trout caught on the Mad River is 12 inches, and the daily catch limit is two fish.